webplatform/docs/css/properties/text-indent/index.md

 |Description=Integer, followed by a percent sign (%).
 This value is a percentage of the width of the parent object.
 }}{{CSS Property Value
 |Data Type=inherit
+}}{{CSS Property Value
+|Data Type=each-line
+|Description=Will affect not only the first line of the block container but also any line that is after a forced line break.
+This does not have affect on soft wrap break.

+Currently experimental in CSS Text Level 3
+}}{{CSS Property Value
+|Data Type=hanging
+|Description=Inverts which lines are indented.

+Currently experimental in CSS Text Level 3
 }}
 }}
 {{Examples_Section